Date/Time: 3/29, Wednesday at 10 am PST, 12 pm CST and 1 pm EST

 Anything and everything about how to become involved in libraries beyond your doorstep.

-Creating light-hearted adventures both real and imagined
+Creating quietly whimsical adventures, both real and imagined